U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Karla Strand (University of Wisconsin–Madison)

-Karlyn Koh (LaGuardia Community College)
+Karlyn Koh (City University of New York LaGuardia Community College)

 Karma Chavez (University of Texas at Austin)